scienxlab/datasets/misc/README.md

 > Tut Haklidir, F.S., & Haklidir, M. (2019).
 Prediction of Reservoir Temperatures Using Hydrogeochemical Data, Western Anatolia Geothermal Systems (Turkey): A Machine Learning Approach.
 Natural Resources Research, 29, 2333-2346.
 DOI:10.1007/s11053-019-09596-0

+**`hall_1997_eocene-ainsa-basin-spain.csv`** represents volume percent of limestone fragments, quartz fragments, and matrix in thin section samples from the Eocene Sobrarbe Formation, Ainsa Basin, Spain.
+From: Hall, M (1997). _Sequence stratigraphy and early diagenesis: the Sobrarbe Formation, Ainsa Basin, Spain_.
+Doctoral thesis, University of Manchester, September 1997.

 **`pechelbronn.txt`** is a text file of the first ever petrophysical log, a resistivity log recorded by the Schlumberger brothers on 5 September 1927 in Alsace, France.
 See file header for more details.

 **`Pechelbronn.las`** is the same data in LAS format.